polettix/ETOOBUSY/_posts/2020-02-16-text-gitignore.md

 *bundling* phase.

-If you don't know what I'm talking about, a little recap: [dibs][] is a utility to streamline producing [Docker][] images, and my process is usually with a double step:
+If you don't know what I'm talking about, a little recap: [dibs][] is a utility to streamline producing [Docker][] images, and my process usually takes two steps:

-- in the *build* step, I work in an image where I install all tools that support the build process, e.g. a compiler, development versions of libraries, ancillary tools, etc.
+- in the *build* step, I work in an image where I install all tools that support the build process, e.g. a compiler, development versions of libraries, ancillary tools, etc., without worrying too much about bloat;

 - in the *bundle* step, I strive to create the tightiest image possible, only including artifacts that are strictly necessary *at runtime*.

-Communication across these two steps happens through a shared *cache* directory where the *build* process saves compiled artifacts, and the *bundle* process copies them to the final destination.
+Communication across these two steps happens through a shared *cache* directory where the *build* process saves compiled artifacts, and the *bundle* process takes them to the final destination.

 If I start from a distribution e.g. on GitHub, I might not want to include everything in the distribution inside the final [Docker][] image.
-As an example, a `cpanfile`/`cpanfile.snapshot` pair of files only makes sense at build time, not at runtime; the `.git` subdirectory, too, is not necessary inside the target container.
-Hence, I needed a mechanism that allowed me to *exclude* unwanted files/directories.
+As an example, the `.git` directory used by [git][] to track files is not necessary; for [Perl][] programs, a `cpanfile`/`cpanfile.snapshot` pair of files only makes sense at build time, not at runtime.
+Hence, for [dibspack-basic][] I needed a mechanism that allowed me to *exclude* unwanted files/directories.

 I was about to code something when something hit me: there must be already something in [CPAN][]!
 And sure there is: [Text::Gitignore][].
 To be fair,